 Eligibility should only be reviewed if the ICB can demonstrate there is clear evidence that needs have changed significantly since completing the previous DST.
 If the ICB believes this, it should arrange for an MDT to complete a new DST and make their eligibility recommendation.

+Staff should consider risks and benefits of a change in location or support (including funding) before any move or change is confirmed.
 During this time, the ICB must ensure your needs continue to be met.
 You may want to contact Beacon for support in these circumstances.